abhayshah0305/VotingSystem/README.md

 <b>Installation:</b>
 1) JDK 1.8 or higher
-2) Clone the repository and Import the project on eclipse or netbeans
+2) Clone the repository and Import the project in eclipse or netbeans